 The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa.

-CHA members understand the benefit of being part of a national movement during a time of significant change, where their housing is in high demand and they work closely with the communities they are part of.
+Our members understand the benefit of being part of a national movement during a time of significant change, where their housing is in high demand and they work closely with their communities.

-Membership of Community Housing Aotearoa (CHA) is open to organisations and individuals involved with affordable and social housing, providing your aims are consistent with the objectives of CHA.
-See what these objectives are in our constitution here: CHA_Constitution_2014.pdf
+Membership is open to organisations and individuals involved with affordable and social housing, providing your aims are consistent with our objectives.
+Read what our objectives are in our constitution: CHA_Constitution_2014.pdf

 We have two types of members: full members and partner members.

 Full members are community housing organisations or groups that are providers of community housing; organisations and groups who are intending on becoming providers of community housing; groups of residents or tenants of community housing groups that advocate for community housing or residents of community housing as part of their work.

-Full member organisations have one vote each at the annual general meeting (AGM) and receive access to all CHA member services.
+Full member organisations have one vote each at the annual general meeting (AGM) and receive access to all member services.

-Partner members: are individuals, local authorities, private development companies, and other private and public entities that invest, operate, own or develop affordable, community and/or social housing, or work with community housing organisations.
-Partner members receive access to all CHA member services but are not able to vote at the AGM.
+Partner members are individuals, local authorities, private development companies, and other private and public entities that invest, operate, own or develop affordable, community and/or social housing, or work with community housing organisations.
+Partner members receive access to all member services but are not able to vote at the AGM.

 Why you should become a member